AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

 ```
 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a **commit** (or revision) and its short identifier is 851e745 (Your commit may have another identifier.)

-We use the -m flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the -m option, Git will launch nano (or whatever other editor we configured as core.editor) so that we can write a longer message.
+We use the -m flag (for “message”) to record a short, descriptive, and specific comments that will help us remember later on what we did and why.
+If we just run `git commit` without the -m option, Git will launch Sublime editor (or whatever other editor you configured as core.editor) so that we can write a longer message.

 Good commit messages start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.

+To change your commit message, use `git commit --amend`

 Now run `git status` again.
 ```